You could also be interested in reading:

-The question I get all the time is “Is it safe to travel to South Africa?” or even “How safe is South Africa for whites?”.
+The question I get all the time is “Is it safe to travel to South Africa?” or even “How safe is South Africa for white people?”.
 Hey, we aren’t colorblind here at Next Level of Travel, it’s a thing, ok.
-Those safety hesitations aren’t surprising considering a quick Google search on crime in South Africa will pull up recent stats like: 70 a day were murdered and over 10,500 rape cases were opened in the first 3 months of 2023.
-It’s astonishing that South Africa gets any tourists at all!

 You can stay safe even in Cape Town, on the roads, and in the presence of wild animals.
 Here’s how (no matter your skin color):